DLakomy/antlr-playground/README.md

 - semantical validation (the implementation is based on a lot of unsafe assumptions)
 - better model (`type ParseResult = Map[String, String]` is good enough, but too concrete in general, I think; `opaque` or a `case class` could be a bit better;
 there should be some ADT for errors, as well)

+## Credits:
+Source of the grammar and the `*Base.java` files: https://github.com/antlr/grammars-v4/tree/master/sql/plsql